‘Legislation no good if establishment’s role remains in elections’

 Bilawal said it seemed that there was some sort of under the table deal between the PMLN and PTI in the Punjab as the former made no move to get rid of the government of Usman Buzdar despite having the parliamentary strength in the province.

-“Everyone saw that the establishment had no active role in the NA-249 by-elections, so we want them to not only legislate but also create a consensus that the establishment has no role in politics and elections,” he said.
-Responding to another question, the PPP chairman said that if the PMLN had evidence of any rigging in the recent Karachi’s by-poll, it should approach the ECP and not make any appeal in this connection to the army.
-“If the PMLN appeals to the army to intervene after losing a seat, it would be detrimental to the electoral process,” he added.
-He pointed out that during the 2018 elections, troops had been deployed inside and outside every polling station and it was the largest army deployment in any elections in the history of Pakistan, but those elections proved to be controversial.
-“We believe that this makes not only elections, but also institutions unnecessarily controversial, so I consider the PMLN statement in this regard irresponsible,” he added.

-Replying to yet another question, Bilawal said the PPP had proved to the opposition parties that the no-confidence motion could work against the present government.
-It is the responsibility of the opposition parties to oppose the government instead of opposing the PPP, he added.
 In response to another question, he said that if Prime Minister Imran Khan was talking about dissolving the assemblies, and the PMLN was talking about the resignations, it meant that the two parties were on the same page.
 The vote will not be respected, if parliament is not respected.
 Despite holding majority in Punjab, Buzdar is not being challenged because the PMLN thinks Buzdar could do much damage to Punjab and its people, which is in the advantage of the PMLN.
 “We have shown the way that the federal government could be clinched after Punjab through the no-confidence motion on the basis of the results of the Senate election in Islamabad,” he added.
-Bilawal also told media persons that the newly-launched Benazir Mazdoor Card was a revolutionary step of the Sindh government and said three million workers of Sindh would benefit from this scheme in the near future.

-The PPP chairman said the Benazir Mazdoor Card Scheme would serve first to the 600,000 workers currently working in industrial enterprises, but our effort would be that this card should be given to every worker in Sindh.
-He said whether the workers are associated with the construction sector or work in houses, through the electronic registration they will be given the Benazir Mazdoor Card, enabling them to avail the same facilities now available to the limited number of industrial workers.